Woolard Technology Center

 - Priority goes to 10th grade students for Level 1 classes.

-- Admissions to Level 3 and 4 classes and work-based learning experiences are based on WTC teachers’ recommendation.
+- Admissions to Level 3 and 4 classes and work-based learning experiences are based on WTC teachers’ recommendation and WTC and home High School discipline records.

 It is the policy of the Woolard Technology Center not to discriminate on the basis of sex, handicap, race, color or national origin in its educational and technology programs, activities or employment, as required by Title IX, Section 504 and Title VI.
 Inquiries regarding compliance with Title IX, Section 504 or Title XI should be directed to the office of the Administrative Director at 70 Innovation Way, Camden, SC 29078, (803) 425-8982.